 For information on common employment litigation cases and an overview on how Wigdor’s plaintiff representation works when beginning legal action against an employer, please see our Information Center and Our Process pages.

 Importantly, the “statute of limitation” requires that employees file an action within a certain time, which usually begins from the date of the adverse employment action (such as a demotion, denial of a promotion or termination of employment).
 These time periods are generally strictly enforced, and if you are outside of the limits, you cannot proceed with your case.
 Some laws require you that you file in as little as 180 days, or six months.
 Therefore, it’s important to act quickly and seek the legal guidance of experienced employment litigation attorneys.

-Wigdor LLP is the preeminent firm in the fight against discrimination, harassment and retaliation in the workplace.
-Our Firm maintains a commitment to defending workers’ rights to ensure a discrimination and harassment free workplace regardless of the size and resources of the employer.
+Wigdor LLP is the preeminent firm in the fight against discrimination, and retaliation in the workplace.
+Our firm maintains a commitment to defending workers’ rights to ensure a discrimination and harassment-free workplace regardless of the size and resources of the employer.